Willian199/dart_ddi/README.md

 ```

 ## Interceptor
-The Interceptor is a powerful mechanism that provides fine-grained control over the instantiation, retrieval, destruction, and disposal of instances managed by the DDI Library.
+The Interceptor provides control over the instantiation, retrieval, destruction, and disposal of instances managed by the DDI Library.
 By creating a custom class that extends `DDIInterceptor`, you can inject custom logic at various stages of the instance's lifecycle.

 ## Interceptor Methods

-### aroundConstruct
+### onCreate
 - Invoked during the instance creation process.
 - Customize or replace the instance creation logic by returning a modified instance.

-### aroundGet
+### onGet
 - Invoked when retrieving an instance.
 - Customize the behavior of the retrieved instance before it is returned.
 - If you change any value, the next time you get this instance, it will be applied again.
 Be aware that this can lead to unexpected behavior.

-### aroundDestroy
+### onDestroy
 - Invoked when an instance is being destroyed.
 - Allows customization of the instance destruction process.

-### aroundDispose
+### onDispose
 - Invoked during the disposal of an instance.
 - Provides an opportunity for customization before releasing resources or performing cleanup.